Alex Helm

-Alex Helm (1920-1970) was an award-winning British Folklorist, described as "one of the most important figures in the study of calendar custom and [folk] dance in post-war England".
+Alex Helm (1920–1970) was a British folklorist, described as "one of the most important figures in the study of calendar custom and [folk] dance in post-war England".

 Early life and education

 Helm was born in Burnley, Lancashire, in 1920, becoming interested in folk dancing whilst attending Burnley Grammar School.
 He trained to become a teacher at St John's Teacher-training College, York.

 During the Second World War he served in the Indian Army Ordnance Corps, reaching the rank of Major.

 Career

 After the war, Helm taught at Northumberland Heath Secondary School, Erith, before in 1949 moving to Danesford School at Congleton, Cheshire.

 Folklore Research

 Helm began to take an interest in the history of dances and dramatic traditions of Lancashire and Cheshire, in part influenced by Margaret Dean-Smith, Librarian of the English Folk Dance and Song Society (EFDSS), with whom Helm had helped to sort and index the Society's papers.
 Within a year of his move to Cheshire he had published research on ‘The Cheshire Soul-caking Play’, a type of folk play that had been little studied.

 During this period Helm, now a member of the Manchester Morris Men troupe, also began to research Lancastrian Morris traditions.

 Helm joined the Folklore Society in 1954.
 He soon made a study of the papers of T. F. Ordish, held in the collections of the Society.
-Ordish, a 19th century folklorist who specialised on mummers' plays, had planned – but never completed – a monograph on British folk drama.
+Ordish, a 19th-century folklorist who specialised on mummers' plays, had planned – but never completed – a monograph on British folk drama.